 Online, the Museum will launch an interactive game on December 10 called “Who Said It?”, where players try to match inspirational quotes from the walls of the Museum’s galleries with the human rights defender who said it.
 On-site visitors can also try to find the quotes in gallery.

-The CMHR is also partnering with the Umunna (Igbo) Cultural Association of Manitoba for an evening event in the Manitoba Teachers’ Society Classrooms called “The Forgotten Stories: Nigeria-Biafra War and its Genocide.”
+The CMHR is also partnering with the Umunna (Igbo) Cultural Association of Manitoba - will open in a new tab for an evening event in the Manitoba Teachers’ Society Classrooms called “The Forgotten Stories: Nigeria-Biafra War and its Genocide.”
 The program includes a keynote presentation by Dr. Elizabeth Bird, professor emerita of Anthropology at the University of South Florida, about starvation as a weapon of war.

 Bird has worked in Nigeria on a collaborative project using videotaped oral histories and survivor testimonies to document a lesser-known massacre of civilians that happened in 1967 during the war between Nigeria and the unrecognized state of Biafra, which was seeking independence.
 The goal of this project was to reclaim this history and assist the community in developing public memorialization.
 A moderated panel discussion will follow, focused on the broader legacy of civil wars and the importance of memory.